 • Physical activity suggestions to help rebuild their health after treatment and keep them engaged and healthy moving forward

 Starting elderly care can be one of the best decisions that you can make in the course of your caregiver journey with your senior.
-An elderly home care services provider can be with your parent on a fully customized schedule to ensure that they are getting the care, support, and assistance services that are right for their individual needs.
+Valley Home Care, serving the greater Fresno, Modesto, Merced and Los Banos areas is an elderly home care services provider and can provide your parent a fully customized schedule to ensure that they are getting the care, support, and assistance services that are right for their individual needs.

 By evaluating their specific challenges and limitations and understanding their goals and preferences, this elderly care provider can give your parent a highly personalized set of services specifically designed to help them remain safe, healthy, comfortable, and happy, and to pursue the highest level of activity, engagement, independence, and fulfillment throughout their later years.
 As a family caregiver this can give you tremendous peace of mind knowing that both when you are able to be with your parent and when you are not, your senior is in the best hands.